harvard-lil/capstone/capstone/capweb/templates/docs/04_specs_and_reference/01_glossary.md

 # Open Jurisdiction {: id="def-open" }
-While most cases in the database are subject to a 500 case per day access limit, jurisdictions that publish their cases in a citable, machine-readable format are not subject to this limit.
+While most cases in the database are subject to a 500-case-per-day access limit, jurisdictions that publish their cases in a citable, machine-readable format are not subject to this limit.
 For more information on access limits, what type of users aren't subject to them, and how you can eliminate them in your legal jurisdiction, visit our [access limits]({% docs_url "access_limits" %}) section.